 7. Can I bring my dog to work?

-Sure there are pet-friendly workplaces, but it's probably not worth bringing up unless you see other pooches roaming the hallways.
+Sure, there are pet-friendly workplaces, but it's probably not worth bringing up the subject unless you see other pooches roaming the hallways.

 "Many 50-plus job seekers have a loyal pet that's their best friend and companion, and they really do bring this up in interviews," Craig says with a laugh.
 "Would you ask if you could bring your spouse or best friend to work with you?
 This falls in the same category."

 Kerry Hannon, AARP's jobs expert, is an award-winning author and nationally recognized authority on career transitions and retirement.
 Her latest book is Getting the Job You Want After 50 for Dummies.
 She has also written Love Your Job: The New Rules for Career Happiness and Great Jobs for Everyone 50+: Finding Work That Keeps You Happy and Healthy…and Pays the Bills.
 Hannon has spent more than 25 years covering all aspects of personal finance for national media outlets.
 Find more from Kerry at Kerryhannon.com.

 - Jobs that make people feel and look good

 - Affordable Europe: 8 iconic cities not to be missed

 - Join AARP in the fight to end hunger